blackstrype/quarkus-microservices-training/labs/lab_7_messaging_sagas.md

 ## Prerequisites

-- A running instance of Azure Service Bus.
+- A running instance of an amqp-compatible messaging broker
-- Your Quarkus project from the end of Lab 6.
+- Your Quarkus project from the end of Lab 6 (tag solution_lab_6_insecure).
 - You have configured your `application.properties` with the connection details for your Azure Service Bus namespace.
 - You have started up your local stack (run `./quarkus-microservices-stack/start-lab-7.)